MISP/misp-book/faq/README.md

 Optional	MISP.maintenance_message	Great things are happening!
 MISP is undergoing maintenance, but will return shortly.
 You can contact the administration at $email or call CIRCL.
 The message that users will see if the instance is not live.

-Critical	MISP.live	true	Unless set to true, the instance will only be accessible by site admins.
+Critical	MISP.live	true	Unless set to true, the instance will only be accessible by site-admins.

 ## Update MISP fails